spipu/html2pdf/doc/basic.md

 $lang | fr | Language to use, for some minor translations.
 The list of the available languages are [here](https://github.com/spipu/html2pdf/tree/master/src/locale)
 $unicode | true | means that the input HTML string is unicode
 $encoding |UTF-8 | charset encoding of the input HTML string
-$margins | array(5, 5, 5, 8) | Main margins of the page (left, top, right, bottom)
+$margins | array(5, 5, 5, 8) | Main margins of the page (left, top, right, bottom) in mm
 $pdfa | false | If TRUE set the document to PDF/A mode

-In most of the case, you will juste use the 3 first parameters :
+In most of the case, you will just use the 3 first parameters :

 ```php
 $html2pdf = new \Spipu\Html2Pdf\Html2Pdf('P', 'A4', 'en');